Top 10 Best NFL Players of the 1920s

 Its Joeysworld

-George Halas George Stanley Halas Sr., nicknamed "Papa Bear" and "Mr. Everything", was a player, coach, and owner involved with professional American football.
-He was the founder, owner, and head coach of the National Football League's Chicago Bears.
+George Stanley Halas Sr., nicknamed "Papa Bear" and "Mr. Everything," was deeply involved in professional American football.
+He founded the Chicago Bears and served as the team's owner and head coach.
+Halas played a significant role in shaping the early history of the National Football League.

 Legend has it that George Halas played center field for the New York Yankees before being replaced by Babe Ruth.
 While this isn't true, Halas did become the founder of the Chicago Bears.
 He lived to see everything from the time Jim Thorpe first played in the NFL to the era of Walter Payton during his 63 years in the NFL.
 Sadly, he didn't live long enough to see his Bears win Super Bowl XX.
 However, he set up that 1986 win by hiring Mike Ditka as the team's head coach before the 1982 NFL season.
 A true Papa Bear.